StefanRickli/file_to_qrcode/README.md

 ## decode_from_datamatrix
 - In: A text file of the form `decode/in/*.txt`, containing the scanned (with help of a 2D barcode scanner) text of all datamatrix fields.
 The user need not take care of the order in which he scans the fields.
 Scanning a field twice also has no adverse affects.
-- Out: A text file `decode/out/*` with the text of the original file.
+- Out: A file `decode/out/*` with the content of the original file.